+Finding more customers is vital if you are going to grow your business in a sustainable way.
 Relying on too few customers can leave you vulnerable - losing just one could mean a cash flow crisis.
-By consistently making an effort to bring in new business, you'll reduce your risk of failure and grow your business in a sustainable way.
+By consistently searching for and getting new customers, you boost your chances of success.
 Here are nine tips to help you win new business

-- Know your customer.
-You don't have to pay for market research, but you do need a good idea of your target market.
+You have a better chance of getting new customers if you know what sort of person or business you are looking for, so you do need a good idea of your target market.
 Build a profile of potential customers - in particular, think about what they want and how you can appeal to them.
 Always aim to offer something unique or better value for money than your competitors.

-- Give incentives to existing customers.
-Offer discounts on future purchases or even commission, if your existing customers introduce new customers to you.
-Word-of-mouth recommendation is the most potent form of advertising, so surpass customers' expectations where possible.
+Offer discounts on future purchases or even commission if your existing customers introduce new customers to you.
+Word-of-mouth recommendation is the most potent form of advertising, so surpass customers' expectations where possible and encourage referrals.

-- Freshen up your image.
+Make sure your business looks appealing to any potential new customers.
 Is your signage or business logo looking tired?
 Does your website need revamping?
-Is your online marketing strategy working?
+Are you making the most of social media?
 Could it be time to rebrand or even rename your business?

-- Go back to basics.
-Put up flyers up in local shops.
-Distribute leaflets and provide introductory offers.
+Distribute leaflets in your area and provide introductory offers.
 A direct mail campaign or an email marketing campaign can also be an effective way to reach new prospects; be sure to observe data protection rules if you go down this path.
+Social media is also a vital part of local marketing as well as apps such as Next Door.
+Don't forget to register with Google to ensure that your business comes up whenever anyone searches for a business like yours on Google maps.

-- Get in the news.
-Try to get coverage in your local paper or trade press.
-You will need a newsworthy story, or you could put yourself forward as an expert to comment on your industry.
+Try to get coverage in your local paper or in the trade press.
+You will need to create newsworthy stories and build relationships with local reporters to get coverage on a regular basis.
+If you run a business-to-business firm, you could put yourself forward as an expert to comment on your developments in your sector.

-- Network.
-Go to trade events and speak to as many people as possible.
+Social media can be a very effective marketing tool but face-to-face networking can help you build productive relationships in the long term.
+Go to trade exhibitions and conferences and speak to as many people as possible.
 Get involved in local business associations and events.
 Would closer involvement in your local community be good for business?
-Online networking can also generate sales.

-- Find new sales channels.
 Maybe it's time to start selling online, if you aren't already.
-This could enable you to reach many more customers and to sell round the clock.
+This could enable you to reach many more customers and sell round the clock.
+If you are just starting out with ecommerce, you can use marketplaces like Amazon, eBay and Etsy to reach a wide audience.